psychemedia/sin-eater-resources/resources/NANDQ_notes-and-queries.md

 p366

 Smoking in Church .—The following is a cutting from a recent number of the Times :—

-“Mr, Elton B, Ede writes to us from Edenhurst,
-Heene, Worthing :—‘ Though the sin-eater in Wales may not have existed, the mention of him recalls an old practice—viz., smoking in church, which I remember
-J mother telling me she saw in Wales about 1850.

-The Communion-table stood in the aisle, and the farmers were in the habit of putting their hate upon it, and when the sermon began they lit their pipes and smoked, but without any idea of irreverence, have not seen this practice mentioned in any book, and though it is not desirable that it should be revived, it seems a pity that it should be forgotten. ’”
+"Mr. Elton B. Ede writes to us from Edenhurst, Heene, Worthing :— 'Though the sin-eater in Wales may not have existed, the mention of him recalls an oldpractice—viz., smoking in church, which I remember my mother telling me she saw in Wales about 1850.
+The Communion-table stood in the aisle, and the farmers were in the habit of putting their hate upon it, and when the sermon began they lit their pipes and smoked, but without any idea of irreverence, have not seen this practice mentioned in any book, and though it is not desirable that it should be revived, it seems a pity that it should be forgotten.'"

-I remember reading somewhere that it was a custom among ladies in South America to have chocolate brought to them as soon as the sermon commenced—a practice denounced by the bishop, who —_ against it.
+I remember reading somewhere that it was a custom among ladies in South America to have chocolate brought to them as soon as the sermon commenced— a practice denounced by the bishop, who preached against it.
 He, however, had his cup of chocolate in the sacristy after the service.
 His persistence in denouncing it was followed by his being found dead in the sacristy after having drunk his cup of chocolate.

-E. Leaton-Bienxtnsorr.
+E. Leaton-Blenkinsopp.

 ---